Guide Art And Culture

 • Opportunities to meet artists and purchase original works

-Why Visit: ArtWalk offers an intimate, community-scaled art festival experience where discovering local creativity happens organically as you explore Squamish’s neighborhoods, cafés, and gathering spaces throughout the month.
+Why Visit: Squamish ArtWalk offers an intimate, community-scaled art festival experience where discovering local creativity—and being creative!— happens in different spaces throughout the month.

 Perfect for: Art collectors, gallery enthusiasts, anyone seeking authentic local art experiences, visitors who enjoy self-guided cultural exploration, supporters of community arts initiatives.